sourcegraph/tf-k8s-configs/aws/README.md

 Congratulations!
 You have a Kubernetes cluster.
 Next, it's time to [deploy Sourcegraph](https://docs.sourcegraph.com/admin/deploy/kubernetes/configure).

 ## Manage Your Cluster with Kubectl
-To manage your cluster, you can use the `kubectl` [cli tool](https://kubernetes.io/docs/tasks/tools/), which you'll need to configure cluster access for.
+To manage your cluster, you can use the `kubectl` [command line tool](https://kubernetes.io/docs/tasks/tools/), which you'll need to configure cluster access for.

 1. Set your env variables:
     ```bash